supakeen/bootc-image-builder/README.md

 GitHub Action for building ISOs and disk images for Bootable Containers.

-AWS support is currently untested and may not work as expected.

 ## Scope

 This action is intended to be as close to a 1:1 mapping of the `bootc-image-builder` tool as possible.
 It is not interested in providing additional features or functionality beyond what is provided by the `bootc-image-builder` tool, and therefore these features should be implemented in the `bootc-image-builder` tool itself.
+The only exception to this is the generation of checksums for the built artifacts, since this is a common requirement for automated workflows.

 ## Usage